bitrix24/b24restdocs/api-reference/imopenlines/imconnector/events/on-im-connector-message-update.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will complete it soon.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- types and requiredness of parameters are not specified
+- types and required parameters are not specified

 {% endnote %}